Forest Hill, Toronto: Jewish community

 Wealthy Jews began moving into the village in the 1930s.
 Holy Blossom Temple relocated to 1950 Bathurst Street in 1938, just outside the boundaries of Forest Hill, as a majority of its "uptown" membership had moved north of St. Clair Avenue.
 By 1941, Forest Hill village had 1,295 Jewish residents (11% of the population).
 With the mass suburbanization of the Toronto Jewish community after 1945, the Jewish population of Forest Hill grew to 11,000 by 1961.
 Forest Hill has a number of businesses catering to the Jewish community along Eglinton Avenue West.
-According to the 2011 census, about 40% of Forest Hill residents are affiliated with Judaism.
+The 2021 census figures show 8,925 people who gave their religion as Jewish, 38.5% of the total; in answer to the census question about cultural or ethnic origin, 5,125 said Jewish, which is 22.1% of the total (these figures are for Forest Hill North and Forest Hill South combined, as compiled and published by the City of Toronto).